Skip to content

 12. Command and Control (TA0011)

 Attackers establish communication channels with compromised systems to send commands and receive stolen data—often using encrypted channels or legitimate web services to blend with normal traffic.
-C2 traffic is typically the longest-running phase of an attack.
-DNS filtering blocks known malicious domains and is one of the highest-ROI controls for SMBs, typically costing $3–5 per user per month while eliminating a large percentage of malware communications before they establish persistence.
+Command and Control (C2) traffic is typically the longest-running phase of an attack.
+DNS filtering blocks known malicious domains and delivers one of the highest returns on investment for SMBs, typically costing $3–5 per user per month while eliminating a large percentage of malware communications before they establish persistence.

 13. Exfiltration (TA0010)

 Adversaries steal data through cloud storage, email, or direct network transfer.
-Data exfiltration creates regulatory violations under IRS Publication 4557, HIPAA, and state breach notification laws.
+Data exfiltration creates regulatory exposure under IRS cybersecurity requirements, HIPAA, and state breach notification laws.
 Monitoring outbound data transfers for volume anomalies, restricting cloud storage to approved platforms, and egress filtering rules all reduce exfiltration risk.
 Encrypting sensitive data at rest renders stolen data unusable even when exfiltration succeeds.

 14. Impact (TA0040)

 Attackers manipulate, interrupt, or destroy your systems and data—most commonly through ransomware encryption (T1486) or data destruction (T1485).
-Impact is the final attack stage, and the most visible.
-Immutable, offline backup systems are the most important defense here: T1490 (Inhibit System Recovery) specifically targets backup systems to prevent victims from recovering without paying.
+Impact is the final attack stage and the most visible.
+Immutable, offline backup systems are the most important defense: T1490 (Inhibit System Recovery) specifically targets backup systems to prevent victims from recovering without paying.
 Testing disaster recovery procedures quarterly and maintaining ransomware-specific incident response playbooks determine how quickly your business can resume operations after an attack.

 Mapping Your Current Security Controls to MITRE ATT&CK